 This has just arrived: A flash cart (multi-cart) by TeamEurope.
 I’ve been involved in the development in the very beginning and am very excited that it has finally has become reality.
 This is the kit that I’ve received upon special request:

 Today the second game for the Datach Joint ROM System was waiting for me at the post office.
 I’m glad to have found it for a decent price as these mini cartridges and barcode cards are quite rare and/or pricey.

 Ultraman Club: Spokon Fight!! (ウルトラマン倶楽部 スポ根ファイト!!) is a track and field / Olympics game with characters from the Ultraman universe.
 It contains a Datach mini cartridge and 40 barcode cards (including two blanks).

 The Bandai Datach Joint ROM System is an add-on for the Nintendo Famicom.
-It plugs right into the cartridge slot and comes with it’s own small cartridges.
+It plugs right into the cartridge slot and comes with its own small cartridges.
 The games are enhanced with barcode cards, similar to the Mattel HyperScan.

-The retail package with one include game, Dragon Ball Z: Gekitō Tenkaichi Budokai, is rather easy and cheap to obtain.
+The retail package with one included game, Dragon Ball Z: Gekitō Tenkaichi Budokai, is rather easy and cheap to obtain.

-In the 80s Sharp made some interesting devices powered by the Nintendo Famicom/NES technology.
-The less known devices are the Famicom Titler, a video subtitler, and the C1 NES TV/Sharp Nintendo Television, a television set.
-More common is the Twin Famicom, a console that plays Famicom cartridges and Famicom Disk System Disk Cards (and, with a 72-to-60-pin adaptor, NES cartridges too).
-This is the black Turbo version AN-505-BK:
+In the 80s, Sharp made some interesting devices powered by the Nintendo Famicom/NES technology.
+The less well-known devices are the Famicom Titler, a video subtitler, and the C1 NES TV/Sharp Nintendo Television, a television set.
+More common is the Twin Famicom, a console that plays Famicom cartridges, Famicom Disk System Disk Cards and NES cartridges (with a 72-to-60-pin adapter).